Persistent depressive disorder

 Your health care provider will take a history of your mood and other mental health symptoms.
-The health care provider may also check your blood and urine to rule out medical causes of depression.
+The provider may also check your blood and urine to rule out medical causes of depression.

 There are a number of things you can try to improve PDD:

-Medicines are often effective for PDD, though they sometimes do not work as well as they do for major depression and they may take longer to work.
+Medicines are often effective for PDD, though they sometimes do not work as well as they do for major depression and may take longer to work.

 Do not stop taking your medicine on your own, even if you feel better or have side effects.
-Always call your doctor first.
+Always call your provider first.

-When it is time to stop your medicine, your doctor will instruct you on how to slowly reduce the dose instead of stopping suddenly.
+When it's time to stop your medicine, your provider will instruct you on how to slowly reduce the dose instead of stopping suddenly.

 People with PDD may also be helped by some type of talk therapy.
 Talk therapy is a good place to talk about feelings and thoughts, and to learn ways to deal with them.
+It can also help to understand how your PDD has affected your life and to cope more effectively.
 Types of talk therapy include:

 Joining a support group for people who are having problems like yours can also help.
 Ask your therapist or health care provider to recommend a group.

 PDD is a chronic condition that can last for years.
-Though many people completely recover, others continue to have some symptoms, even with treatment.
+Many people recover fully while others continue to have some symptoms, even with treatment.

 PDD also increases the risk of suicide.

-Call for an appointment with your health care provider if:
+Call for an appointment with your provider if:

 Call for help right away if you or someone you know develops signs of suicide risk:

 American Psychiatric Association.
+Persistent depressive disorder (dysthymia).
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
-Arlington, VA: American Psychiatric Publishing, 2013.
+Arlington, VA: American Psychiatric Publishing, 2013;168-171.

-Fava M, Cassano P. Mood disorders: major depressive disorder and dysthymic disorder.
-In: Stern TA, Rosenbaum JF, Fava M, et al., eds.
+Fava M, Østergaard SD, Cassano P. Mood disorders: depressive disorders (major depressive disorder).
+In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
-1st ed.
-Philadelphia, PA: Mosby Elsevier; 2008:chap 29.
+2nd ed.
+Philadelphia, PA: Elsevier; 2016:chap 29.

-Last reviewed on: 9/2/2014
+Last reviewed on: 7/28/2022